Poiint/Windows-Binaries/README.md

 # Windows-Binaries
-A collection of windows binaries used for penetration testing.
+A collection of windows binaries and powershell scripts used for penetration testing.